 National Association for College Admission Counseling (NACAC): Resources for students and parents to help transition from high school to college.
 Advice on preparing, searching, applying, paying, and succeeding in college

 The Princeton Review: Advice and information on researching, applying, and going to college

 1. Finalize your list of schools.
-Use Naviance to research colleges and make a list of those to which you will apply.
+Research colleges and make a list of those to which you will apply.
 Aim on applying to 5-7 schools.

-2. Find out on what each college requires.
-These are examples to what may be needed:
+2. Find out what each college requires.
+These are examples of what may be needed:

 - Online Application: Does the school have their own or will you be using the Common Application?

 - Letters of Recommendation: Each school will want something different.